Liping Fang (Email)

 - Hiroyuki Sakakibara, Yamaguchi University, Japan

-- Will organize a special track of sessions on Conflict Resolution for SMC 2013 and SMC 2014.
+- Will organize a special track of sessions on Conflict Resolution for SMC 2017 and beyond.

-- Organized a special track of three sessions (16 papers) on Conflict Resolution for SMC 2012, held in Seoul, Korea.
+- Organized a special track of two sessions on Conflict Resolution for SMC 2016, held in Budapest, Hungary.

-- Organized a special track of three sessions (17 papers) on Conflict Resolution for SMC 2011, held in Anchorage, Alaska.
+- Organized a special track of four sessions on Conflict Resolution for SMC 2014, held in San Diego, USA.

-- Have been very active in organizing special tracks of sessions on Conflict and Risk Analysis in Systems Management at the annual SMC conference for more than twenty years.
+- Have been very active in organizing special tracks of sessions on Conflict and Risk Analysis in Systems Management at the annual SMC conference for more than twenty-five years.